Dolapur/fashionplace_ecommerce_app/README.md

 # FashionPlace
 FashionPlace is an e-commerce website built with Django, where users can browse and purchase fashion products.
-It provides features such as product listings, search functionality, user registration, user authentication, and a secure payment option using Flutterwave.
+It provides features such as product listings, search functionality, user registration, user authentication, and a secure payment option using Stripe.
 It also leverages Django Ajax for dynamic page reloading and utilizes Django sessions to enable users to add items to their cart without requiring them to log in.

 # Features